vp89/vp89.github.io/_posts/2021-09-08-full-stack-sum-types-with-typescript-rust-and-postgres.md

 ### TypeScript

 TypeScript has untagged [union types](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html) which are similar to Rust sum types but require a little more work to deal with variants exhaustively across a codebase.
 Another term for sum types is `tagged unions` and that should make it clear how they are different to what TypeScript provides.
-In TypeScript, you can't simply pattern match or *branch* on the type of a variant because the type does not includes any information about what it is (ie. a tag).
+In TypeScript, you can't simply pattern match or *branch* on the type of a variant because values of a union type don't include information about *what* they are (ie. a tag).

-In the following example we'll show how can emulate strictly checked sum types without requiring a ton of effort, using string literals and a technique called narrowing:
+The following example will show how we can emulate proper sum types in TypeScript using `string literals` and a technique called `narrowing`:

 ```
 type ContentEntry = {